warpdotdev/docs/getting-started/getting-started-with-warp.md

 **RHEL-, Fedora-, and CentOS-based distributions**

-The easiest way to install Warp is to download and install the [.rpm package](https://app.warp.dev/download?package=rpm).
+The easiest way to install Warp is to download the [x64 .rpm package](https://app.warp.dev/download?package=rpm) or [ARM64 .rpm package](https://app.warp.dev/download?package=rpm_arm64).
 After downloading, you can install the package with:

 ```
 sudo dnf install ./<file>.rpm